nytimes/react-prosemirror/README.md

 All state and props updates are executed in a layout effect.
-To ensure that the EditorState and EditorView are never out of sync, it's important that the EditorView produced by this hook is only accessed through the `useEditorEventCallback` and `useEditorEffect` hooks.
+To ensure that the EditorState and EditorView are never out of sync, it's important that the EditorView produced by this hook is only accessed through the hooks exposed by this library.

 See [ProseMirrorInner.tsx](./src/components/ProseMirrorInner.tsx) for example usage.
 Note that if you are using the [`ProseMirror`](#prosemirror) component,